 Timely interventions can then be programmed on the basis of pertinent information rather than on a basis of ‘drop everything’ and rush to the scene, without any prior knowledge of what the problem really is.
 Depending on the type of company, this intervention can then be included in the schedule of the appropriate team assigned to performing «unplanned» interventions of this type, or to the technician responsible for the ongoing maintenance of the equipment concerned, or again to a technician with the required competencies and able to intervene in the appropriate timescale.

-In addition to closer adherence to maintenance contract terms and conditions generally, and lower numbers of emergency and unplanned call-outs, the way IoT is developing is extending predictive maintenance to domains where it is still only in its infancy.
+In addition to closer adherence to maintenance contract terms and conditions generally, and lower numbers of emergency and unplanned call-outs, the way is extending predictive maintenance to domains where it is still only in its infancy.
 This is typically the case for heating and air conditioning installations in private dwellings.
 From boilers to radiators the new generation of equipment and installations is more connected, remotely controllable, and increasingly endowed with auto-diagnostic capability.
 These intelligent systems are increasing in number and popularity, and are often supplied with combined automated data analysis tools and Machine Learning capability, making it likely the whole business of machine maintenance will eventually morph into a fully automated scheduling chain.
-Based on relevant and accurate operational data, schedules will take into account the risks that apply for each type of installation or equipment, the breakdown cycle, the intervention times needed and the competencies required – this will in turn smooth workload over the year and maximize the rate at which technicians’ specific competencies are correctly matched with requirements.
+Based on relevant and accurate operational data, schedules will take into account the risks that apply for each type of installation or equipment, the breakdown cycle, the intervention times needed and the competencies required – this will in turn smooth and maximize the rate at which technicians’ specific competencies are correctly matched with requirements.

 More remote technical assistance and diagnostics with visio and ‘Augmented Reality’